 To the right is a Victorian Silver Ring with Gaspeite, Sugilite and Spiny Oyster Shell Gemstones accented with Sterling Silver filigree work.
 Again, I started by hand cutting all of the gemstones, then I lay them out to imagine the design I would do to create the ring.
 I made the Silver designs and fit them around the stones to create the look I was after in the ring.
 Next, I made the ring shank by stamping a sunburst design into heavy Silver sheet and then sawed the sheet out into the shape I wanted to complete the ring shank.
 I then Silver soldered all of the components together to complete the ring.
 Now, this is handmade in the USA!

 To the left is a marvelous Royston Turquoise Bracelet made in the lost wax style.
 As in the description above only this is a lot more work as it is a larger piece.
 This Bracelet includes a very unusual cut piece of old Tonopah Royston Turquoise accented with two Sugilite Gemstones.
 The Gemstones are extenuated by the very dimensional Silver work.
-Check out more photos and information on its presentation page.

 To the left is a Victorian styled Sterling Silver Turquoise Pendant.
 I began by cutting a boulder style Turquoise cabochon from a Royston Turquoise Rock I mined from the Royston Turquoise Mine several years ago.
 This is 100% natural Turquoise as it comes out of the ground in its host rock that it was formed in millions of years ago.
 I then designed sculpted, stamped, engraved and chased the Sterling Silver filigree ornaments to overlay onto a Silver plate around the gemstone to create the Pendant design.
 This is a one-of-a-kind Pendant that will never be repeated.

 To the right is an unusual Sterling Silver and Turquoise Pendant accented with Colorado Gold Nuggets.
 The Turquoise gemstone is from the Kingman Turquoise Mine located in Arizona.
 I hand cut the stone from rough Kingman Turquoise and them created this unique Pendant to accommodate this beautiful Turquoise specimen.
-You can read more on its presentation page.

 To the left is a beautiful pair of bezel set Royston Ribbon Turquoise Earrings.
 I mined the Royston Turquoise, cut the stones and then mounted them in a simple setting that is very popular for me.
 This pair of earrings is all about the fabulous gemstones that are very rare in this quality.
 Royston Ribbon Turquoise is very popular but this coloration is fabulous.